Safety is not just a core value at Enbridge—it’s the foundation of everything we do.

 Transmission pipeline mapping and GIS file access

-The NPMS PIMAA provides a greater level of detail than what is available through the NPMS Public Viewer.
-Additionally, approved PIMAA users can request GIS data of all transmission pipelines within their jurisdiction.
+The NPMS PIMMA provides a greater level of detail than what is available through the NPMS Public Viewer.
+Additionally, approved PIMMA users can request GIS data of all transmission pipelines within their jurisdiction.
 NPMS does not provide maps of local distribution or gathering lines.

-To request PIMAA access, visit this link to apply.
+To request PIMMA access, visit this link to apply.
 For general maps and inquiries into the NPMS system, the Public Viewer is available here.